-The Leapfrog Group has Evidence-Based Hospital Referral Safety Standards that include recommended volumes for certain procedures.
-They include minimum annual hospital volumes as follows: 40 mitral valve repair and replacement (minimum 10 for a surgeon), minimum 20 for pancreatic resections for cancer (10 for surgeon), esophageal resection 20 (7 for surgeon); 40 minimum for lung resections (15 per surgeon); minimum 50 bariatric surgery for weight loss (20 for surgeon) and other volume standards for rectal cancer, carotid endarterectomy and open aortic procedures.
+The Leapfrog Group has Evidence-Based Hospital Referral Safety Standards that include recommended minimum volumes for certain surgical procedures.
+They include minimum annual hospital volumes as follows: 40 mitral valve repair and replacement (minimum 20 for a surgeon), minimum 20 for pancreatic resections for cancer (10 for surgeon), esophageal resection 20 (7 for surgeon); 40 minimum for lung resections (15 per surgeon); minimum 50 bariatric surgery for weight loss (20 for surgeon); minimum 20 carotid endarterectomy (10 for surgeon) and other volume standards for rectal cancer and open aortic procedures.
 Read about the specifics, then go to the Hospital Quality Ratings category, and check the Leapfrog data for information on your local hospitals.
-Updated 2019
+Updated 2020

 See this report on Level One heart attack mortality (30-day survival rates); more outcomes and volume for cardiovascular patients at Allina Health Abbott Northwestern Hospital in Mpls, MN may be available under Outcomes & Presentations.
 Data through December 2017.
 Updated May 2018